githubLeoliu/Path-Planning/README.md

 run visualization of certain path planning by directly run <algo_name>.py

-For example, visualize A* by run the command python Astar.py
+For example, visualize A* by run the command:
+'python Astar.py'